YoussefAminGomaa/FF2Theora/README.md

 # Feeding Frenzy 2 Theora

 FF2Theora is an program that changes the structure of an ogg theora file to an feeding frenzy 2 ogg theora file, it also supports cropping, changing video size, can also decode feeding frenzy 2 theora files back to ogg theora files and several much.
-It is written in C# .NET language.
+It is written in C# .NET language and published to native application via .NET NativeAOT (Ahead Of Time).

 ## Building tutorial: